 Also Read: 5 Mental Health Tips For School Leaders

-2. Better academic performance and classroom behavior
+2. Better academic performance and classroom behaviour:

 Emotional intelligence helps students cope with emotions in an academic environment.
 Students can feel anxious due to exams, and disappointed due to poor outcomes at times.
 They can feel frustrated and bored while learning if the subject matter is not interesting.
 Sometimes, this causes negative self-talk, leading to a decline in their confidence.